Old Master European Prints

 Prints by Albrecht Dürer & his contemporaries

-The DAC collection's 73 woodcuts and engravings by Albrecht Dürer (1471-1528) represent the full range of his career as printmaker.
+The DAC collection's more than 70 woodcuts and engravings by Albrecht Dürer (1471-1528) represent the full range of his career as printmaker.
 Among the woodcuts are an early example from the Ship of Fools; the small and large Passion series; prints from the Apocalypse; Hercules Conquering Cacus; Portrait of Ulrich Varnbühler; St Jerome in His Cell; and The Last Supper.
 The engravings include the Prodigal Son; Holy Family with the Dragonfly; Hercules at the Crossroads; St. Eustace; Apollo and Diana; the 3 "Meisterstucke" (Melencolia I; Knight, Death, and the Devil; St. Jerome); Adam and Eve; The Nativity; The Sudarium; and Portrait of Erasmus.
 The DAC's prints by artists associated with Dürer or his circle include works by Heinrich Aldegraver; Albrecht Altdorfer; Hans Baldung; Leonhard Beck; Hans Sebald Beham; Hans Burgkmair; Lucas Cranach; Augustin Hirschvogel; Hanns Lautensack; Hans Lemberger; Lucas Van Leyden; Israhel von Meckenem (Death of the Virgin after Dürer); Georg Pencz; Hans Leonhard Schäuffelein; Hans Springinklee; Tobias Stimmer; Wolf Traut; Hans Wechtlin; and Hans Weiditz.

 Italian prints, 1470-1530